ITR for Year 3 BMSc

 Honours Bachelor of Medical Sciences - your degree

-Honours Specialization in Biochemistry and Cell Biology - your module
+Honours Specialization in Biochemistry - your module

 After submitting your Second Choice for ITR, you'll be sent another email message from the Office of the Registrar with your Second Choice for ITR displayed over a few lines, as in the example below: